-This form has great reviews for those suffering with fibromyalgia and chronic fatigue syndrome.
+Magnesium malate has great reviews for those suffering with fibromyalgia and chronic fatigue syndrome.
 It's a combination of malic acid and magnesium, which is said to have a higher bioavailability.
 Another positive is that it supports energy production and an ability to chelate toxic metals.
 Aluminum is linked to neurological disorders, so it may be beneficial for anyone concerned with this aspect.

-One of the most popular and well-studied forms of magnesium, this bonds to citric acid, making it more absorbable than some other forms like oxide.
-If you google "magnesium citrate", you’ll notice it’s promoted to relieve constipation - which is great (sometimes)!
+One of the most popular and well-studied forms of magnesium, magnesium citrate bonds to citric acid, making it more absorbable than some other forms like oxide, but also larger pills with less elemental magnesium because citric acid is a larger molecule.
+If you google "magnesium citrate", you’ll notice it’s promoted to relieve constipation - which is especially great for postpartum or pregnant women!
 However, if you’re taking this at the 400+mg recommended amounts each day, it could cause diarrhea.
 If it does, consider lowering the dosage and replacing with another type, like glycinate or threonate.

 Magnesium Orotate and Magnesium Taurate

 Taurate, the amino acid taurine combined with magnesium, is more well-studied.
 It has been shown to reduce heart attacks and promote stable blood sugar levels.
-In studies, taurate was effective in Migraine prevention while having limited side effects.
+In studies, magnesium taurate was effective in migraine prevention while having limited side effects.
 If you also have cardiovascular issues, this could be a good choice for you.

 Fillers, Gelatin and Binding Agents

-As always, even when choosing supplements, we must check the ingredients - the fewer the better.
+Gelatin - As always, even when choosing supplements, we must check the ingredients - the fewer the better.
 I find it easier to search for vegetarian or vegan capsules, which eliminate gelatin.
 Some patients find gelatin, even in a small capsule form, a potential Migraine trigger.
 I often wonder if people mistake this for a reaction to the supplement as it's easier to blame the attack on the supplement itself.
 Since there are many vegan alternatives out there, it’s better to avoid gelatin unless you know it does not bother you.

-Fillers and binding agents that you often see are cellulose, stearic acid, and magnesium stearate.
+Fillers and binding agents - These are cellulose, stearic acid, and magnesium stearate.
 Magnesium stearate has the most controversy of them all due to a 1990 study which found that suppressed cells that are responsible for the immune system.
 I've also read in some of my Migraine groups that it appeared to be a trigger for a few people.